chun-wei0413/pingnom/README.md

 4. Configure CI/CD pipeline
 5. Publish mobile app to App Store and Google Play Store

-Focus on core functionality design and user experience to create the best social dining experience!
+Focus on advanced features like real-time notifications and analytics to enhance the social dining experience!

 ## 🚀 開發環境啟動指南